reymon359/how-to-live/advices/Embrace minimalism/index.md

 ---
 # Embrace minimalism

+Having a minimalism lifestyle means living with what you really need.
+Focusing on the simple things and removing anything that distracts you from living with intentionality and freedom.

-Minimalism is all about living with less.
-It is about getting rid of excess stuff and living life based on experiences rather than worldly possessions.
-Having less stuff will also free up your life financially.
+Is also about getting rid of excess stuff and living life based on experiences rather than worldly possessions.
+Having less things will also free up your life financially.

-Just have what you need to live, if you don't need it, get rid of it, sell it or give it away.
+Try to just have what you need to live, if you don't need it, get rid of it, sell it or give it away.

-If you follow this mindset, you will probably throw away most of your stuff.
-However, if you want to have some of them because they make you happy, just do it.
+If you follow this mindset, you may probably throw away most of your stuff.
+If some stuff makes you happy, and what to keep them, just do it.

-Minimalism can be applied not only to physical things but also digital ones or even topics like communication or work.
-In all of them the point is the same: Get rid of excess and focus on the important.
+Minimalism can be applied not only to the physical world, but also the digital one or even topics like communication or work.
+In all of them, the point is the same: Keep things simple, get rid of excess and focus on the important.

 ## Quotes